ali0806/Automatic-Resume-Categorize/docs/Document.md

 - **Model**: Extracts contextual embeddings from the resume text.
-- **Intermediate Linear Layer:** Transforms the BERT output into a feature space of 512 dimensions.- **Dropout Layer:** Applies dropout regularization with a probability of 0.3 to prevent overfitting.
+- **Intermediate Linear Layer:** Transforms the BERT output into a feature space of 512 dimensions.
+- **Dropout Layer:** Applies dropout regularization with a probability of 0.3 to prevent overfitting.
 - **Output Linear Layer:** Maps the transformed features to the desired number of output classes.

 ## Reason Behind Choosing the BERT Model